robert-wallis/ECSLight/README.md

 singletons often allow code to violate dependency inversion, making it harder to test.)

 We don't claim ECS Light is the prime example of Clean-Code.
 Surely it violates some SOLID principles.

-Please submit a pull-request if you would like to refactor ECS Light into a cleaner, faster library for everyone.
+Please submit a pull-request if you would like to refactor ECS Light into a cleaner, faster, and lighter, library for everyone.